RL ROLAND LOPEZ

 Configuration.instance # => #<Configuration:0x00007ffca20fd998>

-Example: different user types
+Example: user types

 # app/models/user_factory.rb